Farrah Abraham: 2015–2018: Teen Mom OG, business ventures, and continued television success

-In 2015, Abraham appeared on the 16th series of the British television series Celebrity Big Brother, representing the United States.
+In August, Abraham participated in the sixteenth series of the British television series Celebrity Big Brother, representing Team USA.
 On September 18, she became the fifth housemate to be evicted.
 She was not in the top four highest-voted housemates, and her fellow housemate, Austin Armacost, chose to evict her.
 She had spent 23 days in the house.

-On 22 September 2015, she appeared as a panelist on the Celebrity Big Brother's Bit on the Side after-show and got into a heated argument with fellow panelist, Aisleyne Horgan-Wallace.
-The show was taken off air 10 minutes early after a "clash" between panelists.
+On September 22, 2015, she appeared as a panelist on the Celebrity Big Brother's Bit on the Side after-show and got into a heated argument with fellow panelist, Aisleyne Horgan-Wallace.
+The show was taken off air 10 minutes early after a physical altercation between Abraham and Horgan-Wallace ensued.
 Abraham and Janice Dickinson were given police cautions by Hertfordshire Police.